Does your house have black mould on the internal walls?

-How to cure rising damp.
+How to cure rising damp

 Rising damp is caused either by a faulty DPC, or the lack of one.
-It can also be caused by blocked airbricks and mud piled up against the house, breaching the DPC.
+It can also be caused by blocked air bricks and mud piled up against the house, breaching the DPC.

-A faulty or missing DPC can be easily remedied by the injection of a chemical compound into the lower part of the wall after drilling a long section of holes, spaced around 5 inches apart with a special machine, pictured below.
+To resolve the issue, an injection can be done with a chemical compound into the lower part of the wall after drilling a long section of holes, spaced around 5 inches apart with a special machine, pictured below.

 The chemical, when injected, will dissipate around the DPC level and settle inside the wall, giving a barrier against damp rising up.
 This is not really a DIY damp proofing system, you need to contact a professional to do this.

-How to cure penetrating damp.
+How to cure penetrating damp